Green-Blood/BrainBattle/README.md

 ###  Used SQL for database.
 * Main purpose of the game is to find the correct answer from the given 4 variants.
 * Has High score system, to compete between players, settings
+* Players can create, and join friends games.